solana-mobile/solana-mobile-doc-site/blog/chapter2-nfts.md

 # Chapter 2 NFTs

-After the sellout of the Saga, Solana Mobile announced [Chapter 2](https://two.solanamobile.com) and launched a storefront where users can purchase preorders.
+Following the sellout of the Saga device, Solana Mobile announced [Chapter 2](https://two.solanamobile.com) and launched a [storefront](https://two.solanamobile.com/preorder) where users can purchase preorders.

 In this preorder phase, Solana Mobile distributed various _soulbound NFTs_, similar in concept to the Saga Genesis token, to customers of Chapter 2.